Rooftop shooter kills 6 at July 4 parade in Chicago suburb of Highland Park | Law-Order

 Rooftop shooter kills 6 at July 4 parade in Chicago suburb of Highland Park

-Six people were killed and at least two dozen were injured when an apparent rooftop gunman opened fire at a Fourth of July parade in the wealthy Chicago suburb of Highland Park on Monday, officials said, sending panicked spectators fleeing from the scene.
+Remaining individuals sustained injuries as a result of chaos at the parade," Anthony said.
+Children waving American flags, riding tricycles or enjoying a ride in a wagon pulled by adults froze as people in the crowd screamed while gun shots rang out, according to a video posted on social media.

-Six people were killed and at least two dozen were injured when an apparent rooftop gunman opened fire at a Fourth of July parade in the wealthy Chicago suburb of Highland Park on Monday, officials said, sending panicked spectators fleeing from the scene.
+Six people were killed and at least two dozen injured when a man with a high-powered rifle opened fire from a rooftop at a Fourth of July parade in the wealthy Chicago suburb of Highland Park on Monday, turning a civic display of patriotism into a scene of panicked mayhem.
 Officials told a news conference that six people were killed and 24 taken to hospital, and that a rifle was recovered from the scene.
+A hospital spokesperson reported 31 people were injured.

-Police were searching for a white male, believed to be about 18 to 20 years old, and asked the public for tips to help find him.
-Police said initial reports suggested he fired from a rooftop.
-"Our community was terrorized by an act of violence that has shaken us to our core.
-Our hearts go out to the families of the victims during this devastating time," Highland Park Mayor Nancy Rotering told the news conference.
+Police said they were searching for a white male about 18 to 20 years old and asked the public for tips and cellphone images and surveillance video to help find him.
+"We are aggressively looking for the individual responsible," sheriff's department spokesperson Christopher Covelli told journalists.
+"He could be in the city; he could be somewhere else."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)